-James Eberts ’11 is lead field auditor for Sherwin-Williams Company in São Paulo, Brazil.
-He holds an MBA with an emphasis in accounting from BW.
-He says the liberal arts education he received at BW gave him a global perspective that prepared him to expand his career into Latin America.
-He is from North Canton, Ohio.
+James Eberts ’11 is continuous improvement analyst for Sherwin-Williams Company in Cleveland.
+He has worked in the company's São Paulo, Brazil, office.
+From North Canton, Ohio, the liberal arts education he received at BW gave him a global perspective to expand his career into Latin America.
+He also holds an MBA from BW.

 Justin Novak ’11 is manager in the assurance practice at Ernst & Young in Cleveland.
 He holds an MBA and bachelor’s degrees in accounting and finance from BW.
 Justin interned at Ernst & Young and obtained a full-time position with the company two years prior to graduation.
 He is from Strongsville, Ohio.